Shaheen Butt: From cricket and squash to passionate golfer and Sharjah Golf & Shooting Club Captain

 One of Shaheen’s most memorable moments came shortly after he assumed the captaincy of Sharjah Golf & Shooting Club.

 In October, the club hosted the prestigious Sharjah Open, part of the Emirates Golf Federation’s (EGF) Order of Merit.
-In a poignant moment, Shaheen had the honour of awarding the first prize to his son, Mohammed "Sunny" Bhai, who triumphed in a thrilling three-way playoff.
+In a poignant moment, Shaheen had the honour of awarding the first prize to his son, Mohammed Sami Butt who triumphed in a thrilling three-way playoff.

 “It was a special moment that remains close to my heart,” Shaheen recalls.
 "Being able to give my son the trophy as my first act as Captain was incredible.
 It was a beautiful way to begin my journey as a Club Captain."